How many books have I read, and then forgotten? Writing things down may help.

 Ghosh’s use of the collective was made striking not only because Derangement had made me look for it but also because, just before the Ibis trilogy I had read The Brothers Karamozov.
 I loved it and, yet, I do not know a better validation of Ghosh’s indictment of character-driven literature, than Karamazov.
 It says it on the tin: brothers, who we soon learn are all of such very different characters, and whose differences in character drive the whole story.
 I’ve seen Dostoyevsky reckoned a social novelist, and surely in Karamozov we see great sympathy for the poor, for characters who by chance of birth have mean circumstances and foreshortened lives.
 Yet it is the differences in character of the three brothers who are from the same circumstances, their struggles with one another and even more their inner struggles with their own characters, which drive the story.
 And when they must face the collective – in crowds at the monastery, market, inn, courtroom or graveyard – Dostoyevsky’s characters must, as individuals, confront a collective which bays, in unison, mindless.

 So then I began to scour my memory for the place of the individual and the collective in fiction.
 I found mostly that my memory had already been scoured, by time, but as it happens last year I’d read another trilogy, Marilynne Robinson’s Gilead, Home, and Lila.
-You can read these books as flawless character driven literary fiction.
-Yet the absence of collective action is conspicuous, and it think its absence is the books’ great theme.
+You can read these books as flawless character-driven literary fiction.
+Yet in them the absence of collective action is conspicuous, and I think its absence is the books’ great theme.

 In the Iowa town of Gilead we find two old men, each the pastor of a different Calvinist congregation.
-There are a couple of scenes in the churches, but by and large we don’t see the congregations of the congregants: we know that both of these characters have spent their lives tending the same small flocks, but the sheep quietly – invisibly – deliver casseroles when they think the preacher needs feeding: we don’t see them.
-There must be in such a Midwestern town other denominations, whether Lutheran, Methodist, Catholic, or Pentecostal, but we don’t see them and have no sense of our ministers every seeing them.
-Outside of attending services and raising money for new church buildings and those casseroles, we never hear of our two ministers’ own congregations – these groups of neighbors who come together with a purpose every week – doing anything.
+There are a couple of scenes in the churches, but by and large we don’t see the congregations of the congregants: we know that both of these characters have spent their lives tending the same small flocks, but the sheep quietly – invisibly – deliver casseroles when they think the preacher needs feeding.
+There must be in such a Midwestern town other denominations, whether Lutheran, Methodist, Catholic, or Pentecostal, but we don’t see them and have no sense of our ministers ever seeing their members.
+Outside of attending services and raising money for new church buildings, and those casseroles, we never hear of our two ministers’ own congregations – these groups of neighbors who come together with a purpose every week – doing anything.
 The ministers both have passionate views about national politics, civil rights and foreign policy (Eisenhower vs. Stevenson, this is the mid 1950s), and about major league baseball, all of which comes to them via newspapers and television – collective action as spectator sport.
-Other characters who come into the town – Glory and Jack, returning children of one of the ministers, and Lila, young wife of the other one – have come to this place where nothing at all happens, as a refuge from a heartless outside world.
-Visions of better outcomes had been dangled, but for the characters in these books the choice in the end is between a heartless world, and a little town where nothing – really, nothing – happens.
+Other characters who come into the town – Glory and Jack, returning children of one of the ministers, and Lila, young wife of the other one – have come to this place where nothing – really, nothing – happens, as refugees from a heartless outside world.

 If we think of Robinson’s Gilead in light of Ghosh’s Great Derangement, the whole town is deranged; its people have found the peace of the three monkeys, seeing hearing speaking no evil, politics informing their characters but not their actions because action would be collective; in that peace their lives and their meanings slip away.
 In Ghosh’s sense they are all deranged, and if the grandfather Reverend Ames too had been mad it was from understanding this tragic turn by his fellows.